 Work Alone Guidelines.

 Communicating and training policies and procedures are addressed in identified documents listed above.
 WorkSafe recommended signage is in place.
-HDAC members who are also students (JK & JR) will undertake the training of the instructors and be available for review of policies and procedures as required.
+HDAC members who are also students will undertake the training of the instructors and be available to ensure policies and procedures are being implemented and revised.

 All instructors and students will be encouraged to monitor and offer suggestions for improvement to the Executive Director or HDAC members.